 “Honestly the [cohort] gave me a fresh perspective on safety in the newsroom.
 Once you see it you can't un-see it”

-In the meantime, when we hear that Felista - who oversees editorial content and operations across seven African countries - is already rolling out safety protocols for her organization’s staff journalists and freelancers, we know that something’s clicking.
+When we hear that Felista - who oversees editorial content and operations across seven African countries - is already rolling out safety protocols for her organization’s staff journalists and freelancers, we know that something’s clicking.
 “Honestly the [cohort] gave me a fresh perspective on safety in the newsroom”, she told us.
 “Once you see it, you can’t un-see it and it becomes top of your mind.
 More editors and journalists need to practice safety and we’ll keep spreading the word until it becomes a default.”

 This Editor Safety Cohort is part of Safety in Numbers, a collaborative programme driven by four feminist-led organisations: ACOS Alliance, IFEX, International Women's Media Foundation (IWMF) and Media Defence.
 The initiative aims to improve the safety and protection of journalists and media workers worldwide, addressing physical, legal, psychosocial and digital threats.
 Leveraging the expertise and networks of these organisations, the programme seeks to develop a comprehensive safety net through a rights-based feminist approach, ensuring the inclusion of women and vulnerable groups.
 With connections to over 375 partners in more than 115 countries, the programme integrates diverse perspectives and resources to build a robust, sustainable ecosystem for the protection of journalists.